Walden knows great teaching. Choose a master's program designed for passionate educators committed to helping students thrive.

-According to the U.S. Bureau of Labor Statistics, jobs in the STEM fields (science, technology, engineering, and math) are projected to grow to more than 9 million between 2012 and 2022.* As the demand for STEM professionals increases, so does the need for strong educators who can help prepare the next generation of innovators.
+According to Pew Research Center, employment in the STEM fields (science, technology, engineering, and math) has grown 79% between 1990 and 2018—from 9.7 million to 17.3 million—outpacing overall U.S. job growth.1 As the demand for STEM professionals increases, so does the need for strong educators who can help prepare the next generation of innovators.

 The STEM Education specialization prepares certified educators to more effectively teach, engage, and inspire students in the STEM fields.
 Through this program, you can gain the skills and knowledge to lead and improve STEM curriculum in K–8 classrooms.
 You will learn strategies to help diverse student populations become critical thinkers and build the educational foundation for future STEM-related careers.